 - Now, drain the soaked water and pressure cook the dal with 2 cups of water, salt, and a drizzle of Mustard oil.
 Allow it to whistle once only.
 Turn off the heat and allow the pressure cooker to cool on its own.

 - Now, heat the ghee/oil in a pan and temper it with hing/asafoetida, cumin seeds, and chopped green chilies.
-As they splutter, add the cooked green moong dal and mix it well.
+As they splutter, add the onion-tomato masala mix and fry till it’s cooked.

 So, even if you are looking for a dal recipe at the last minute, you can still go for this one.